GrantDWilliams/Marketplace-Platformer/README.md

 To fix the pit, and make it actually dark, I had two ideas.
 First was to make it deep enough to not be illuminated, and then put a hellish red light at the bottom, but that seemed impractical and I wasn't sure it would look very good.
 The second?
 Add fog.
 Fog in UE5 is versatile.
 It can be made thin to provide a haze effect, or it can be thickened until it's completely opaque.
 In this case, I wanted opaque.
-And with a little bit of tuning, despite being fairly close to the light source in the ceiling, it would have a gradual cutoff into pure darkness.\
+And with a little bit of tuning, despite being fairly close to the light source in the ceiling, it would have a gradual cut-off into pure darkness.\
 <img width="826" height="356" alt="Screenshot_20260327_002207" src="https://github.com/user-attachments/assets/236135c8-9781-42b9-8482-4571f866cd2e" />

 ## Victory & Death
 After defining a fail state, I decided to add a death sequence.
 If the player falls into the pit, the camera cuts away to another camera attached to the wall of the chamber.
 <img width="845" height="444" alt="Screenshot_20260327_000119" src="https://github.com/user-attachments/assets/2bbc1e35-e026-459e-86fb-668db89bf814" />

-This camera oversees the entire chamber as a red light flahses intermittently before texting beings typing on-screen.\
+This camera oversees the entire chamber as a red light flashes intermittently before texting beings typing on-screen.\
 <img width="755" height="248" alt="Screenshot_20260326_235255" src="https://github.com/user-attachments/assets/fb1bed18-7082-419f-b89f-389e2883e22d" />

 The same occurs when a victory is achieved by reaching the end platform.
 The other platforms disappear, the music and sound effect cease, and after a few seconds of creepy silence, the platform disappears, making the player fall into the pit as different text types.